TebexPL/WaVeOs32/README.md

    2. Set the environment for Kernel(a20 gate, protected mode...)
    3. Jump to kernel

+   **Important note: my "proper bootloader" needs my FAT32 bootsector, because bootsector leaves some data which is used by "bootloader proper"**

   3. #### Kernel
   Nothing to write here.
 Kernel is just the end of boot process.